Muslims consider the Qur’an to be different to any other book as they believe it to be the direct word of Allah.

 For non-Arabic speakers it may be difficult to understand or to explain the content of the Qur’an, as some believe that key words and concepts can only be fully understood in the original Arabic.
 There are also some teachings in the Qur’an which may appear at first sight to contradict Muslim morality, or they may fit uneasily with widely accepted modern values.

-For example, this passage appears to suggest that it is allowed for men to take female slaves during war:
+For example, this passage appears to suggest that it is allowed for men to enslave women during war:

 Prophet, We have made lawful to you the wives to whom you have granted dowries and the slave girls whom God has given you as booty.Qur’an 33:50